Kværner: History

-In November 2001, Kværner was forced to merge with its rival Aker ASA, a Norwegian oil services group controlled by Kjell Inge Røkke.
-Røkke scuppered the solution preferred by Kværner's management, a rescue by Russia's oil giant Yukos.
+During the early 2000s, Kværner was approached multiple times by its long time rival Aker ASA, a Norwegian oil services group controlled by Kjell Inge Røkke.
+During November 2001, in order to avoid bankruptcy, Kværner was compelled to merge with Aker.
+Røkke scuppered the solution preferred by Kværner's management, which was a rescue by Yukos.
 Kværner's international headquarters returned to Oslo and Kværner was restructured to become a holding company, with operating activities concentrated in Aker Kværner and Aker Yards.
-As of 2005 Kværner ASA was merged with Aker Maritime Finance AS, a wholly owned company of Aker ASA and the Kværner corporation ceased to exist.
+During 2005, Kværner ASA was merged with Aker Maritime Finance AS, a wholly owned company of Aker ASA, as a result of which the Kværner corporation ceased to exist.

-In 2008, Aker Kvaerner changed its name to Aker Solutions ASA.
-In December 2010, Aker Solutions announced a decision to cultivate its core businesses.
-Kvaerner was established, through a demerger, as a specialised EPC (engineering, procurement and construction) company addressing the global market.
-On 6 May 2011, the shareholders' annual general meeting approved the establishing of Kvaerner as a separate company.
+During 2008, Aker Kvaerner changed its name to Aker Solutions ASA.
+In December 2010, Aker Solutions announced a decision to cultivate its core businesses; consequently, Kvaerner was established, through a demerger, as a specialised EPC (engineering, procurement and construction) company addressing the global market.
+On 6 May 2011, the shareholders' annual general meeting approved the establishment of Kvaerner as a separate company.

+In 2015, it commenced fabrication of a 26,500 tonne steel jacket, the largest in Europe, for the Johan Sverdrup partnership.
+Subsequently, Kvarner was awarded additional work on this scheme.

-In September 2019 the company announced their plans to target renewable growth and they are looking to expand their operations in renewable energy to help boost this growth by around 40% in the coming years.
+In September 2019, the company announced their plans to target renewable growth and that it was looking to expand its operations in renewable energy to help boost this growth by around 40% in the coming years.
+One month later, it signed a contract valued at NOK 1.5 billion for Hywind Tampen, the world's largest floating offshore wind farm.
+Separately, the company entered into a strategic collaboration with Nel ASA on green hydrogen projects, including the prospective development of large scale hydrogen production plants.

+During July 2020, Aker Solutions announced major restructuring plans, centering on its merger with Kvaerner and the spinning off of its wind development and carbon capture and storage businesses into two separate Oslo listed entities.